brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 # Improving compile-time diagnostics

 While in `static_assert`, I'm not sure that we can adopt a `std::format()`-based API [^ynot], for compile-time diagnostics, I think we should.
-In particular, the user-facing API should probably be something like this:
+In particular, the user-facing API should probably be something like this (see [this section](#warnings-and-tagging) for the motivation for tagging):

 [^ynot]: A previous revision of the paper [explained why](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2024/p2758r2.html#improving-static_assert): `static_assert(cond, "T{} must be valid expression")` is a valid assertion today.
 Adopting the `format` API would break this assertion - were it to fire.
 However, given that this is a static assertion, perhaps there's room to maneuver here.